jv-patel/ai-tools-hub/README.md

 ## License

-This project is free to use, modify, and distribute.
+This project is without permission by author cannot right, if you have use to project without author permission then author is take a action for you and your project